ParthibanRajasekaran/Playwright-ts/README.md

 ## Crafting Tests

 Create page classes in the page-objects directory and add methods representing the actions you can perform on the page.
 Create a new test file in the e2e folder and use the page objects to define your tests.
-Please use the naming convention \*.spec.ts for test classes.
+Please use the naming convention \*.spec.ts for test classes within tests/*.

 ## Visual Tests